 The main difference between your regular keyboard and an ergonomic one is the positioning of the keys.
 The standard keyboard has a layout where all the keys are lined up side by side in a straight line while the ergonomic one has a split keyboard design.
 This design lets you position each hand at a natural angle.

 Since most people are used to the standard positioning of regular keyboards, getting used to these split-design keyboards may be a little bit of a challenge.
 To help you out, here are some helpful tips you can use when adjusting to ergonomic keyboard use:

-Position your wrist in a neutral locus – Most people find themselves still positioning their hands and wrists much the same way they do with a standard keyboard.
+Most people find themselves still positioning their hands and wrists much the same way they do with a standard keyboard.
 Don’t.
 To get used to the positioning of the keys on an ergonomic keyboard, angle your wrists and elbows at a neutral position.
 This way, you can get the full advantage of the keyboard’s design.

-Don’t type with rigid fingers – To ensure that you don’t place too much strain on your fingers while typing, having your fingers in a flexible and curved position is a must.
+To ensure that you don’t place too much strain on your fingers while typing, having your fingers in a flexible and curved position is a must.
 Those who are fast at typing usually have this position down pat.
 Newbies tend to have straight and tensed fingers when hitting the keys.
 Try to relax, curve those fingers, and be less of a pounder when you type, that way, you don’t put a lot of strain on your wrist and your fingers.

-Move your arms when reaching for the keys – Some people tend to just stretch their fingers to reach for some of the keys they need when typing.
+Some people tend to just stretch their fingers to reach for some of the keys they need when typing.
 Don’t do this.
 When you need to reach a key that is far from your current position, don’t reach for it with your fingers.
 Instead, move your arm in doing so.
 This way, you don’t strain your fingers, wrist, and hand.

 Try these desk exercises to help you prevent repetitive stress injuries.